fbohz/fbohz.github.io/_posts/2020-06-01-js_back_to_basics2.markdown

 *The very first lexical environment is the global environment*.

 **Hoisting**
-In the creation phase (when set globalOject and this) before execution of code we have hosting:
+In the creation phase (when set globalObject and this) before execution of code we have hosting:
 - Hoisting is the behavior of moving variables and fn declarations to their context.
 - During creation phase (first go through) it allocates memory.
 As soon as they see variables or function it allocates them, the first run they will be as `undefined`.
   - variables with `var` are then **partially hoisted**.
 Var is as undefined.